ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 At any point in an IP Session (not limited to its initial negotiation), the protocol will allow both client and server to inform its peer that it can route a set of IP prefixes.
 Both endpoints can also request a route to a given prefix, and the peer can choose to provide that route or not.
+This can be used to inform peers of a default route for all prefixes.

 Note that if an endpoint provides its peer with a route, the peer is in no way obligated to route its traffic through the endpoint.